isikozsoy/isikozsoy.github.io/_teaching/2019-fall-teaching-1.md

 location: "Ankara, Turkey"
 ---

 Helped CS 115 (Introduction to Python) students with their lab assignments.
-Guied them to use the concepts covered in the course properly during the lab.
+Guided them to use the concepts covered in the course properly during the lab.